Skip to main content

 • There is an error initializing the SDK.

-• The user hasn't granted Android Permissions (only valid for launchInForegroundService).
+• The user hasn't granted Android Permissions (only applies for launchInForegroundService).

-• The app is in the background (only valid for launch).
+• The app is in the background when calling launch / launchInForegroundService.

 Yesterday sync